-Specialized centers treat 50+ mesothelioma patients yearly vs. a few at most hospitals
+Specialized centers treat 50+ people with mesothelioma yearly vs. a few at most hospitals

 Higher surgeon volume correlates directly with better outcomes